-OR (b) - During the 10 seconds, if there is a Heat Demand or DHW Demand signal, and the Test button is pressed; the test routine will be halted, the "Test" light will flash, and the control will be held in a pause mode for 5 minutes.
-During the 5 minutes, the pump and boiler will remain on.
-After the 5 minutes, the control will automatically exit the test routine and return to normal operating mode.
-If there is no Heat Demand or DHW Demand, the control will not allow a pause and will exit the test routine, returning to normal operating mode.
-Heat Demand DHW Demand ☐ wwsp Unoccupied Min.
-Supply Heat Demand and/or DHW Demand lights may also be on Pushing the Test button during the 5 minute pause will allow the control to exit the test routine.
-Note; Whenever the control exits the test routine, there is an automatic 10 second delay before the control can be made to re-enter the test routine.
-Pushing the Test button during this 10 second period will have no effect on the control.
-Power light on - Test light off - The control has exited the test routine, entered the operating mode and will function according to the sequence of operation described on pages 2 and 3.
+Whenever the control exits the test routine, there is an automatic 4 second delay before the control can be made to re-enter the test routine.
+Pushing the Test button during this 4 second period will have no effect on the control.
+Power light on - Test light off - The control has exited the test routine, entered the operating mode and will function according to the sequence of operation described on pages 3 and 4.
 One or more of the other indicator lights may also be on.
-Refer to pages 2 and 3 for a description of the indicator lights under operating conditions.
+Refer to pages 3 and 4 for a description of the indicator lights under operating conditions.
 Step Eight Troubleshooting As in any troubleshooting procedure, it is important to isolate a problem as much as possible before proceeding.
-The Error Messages and Test button greatly simplify troubleshooting of the 251.
+The Error Messages and the Test button greatly simplify troubleshooting of the 254.
 If a fault occurs during operating mode or during the test routine and the control is flashing an Error Message, identify the fault from the look-up table at the bottom of this page and then follow standard testing procedures to confirm the problem.
 If you suspect a wiring fault, return to steps four and five and carefully check all external wiring and wiring connections.
 Notes:

 If the Outdoor Sensor develops either a short circuit or an open circuit, the control is programmed to calculate the outdoor temperature at -8°F (-22°C) and control the supply temperature accordingly.
-The control is programmed to shut the boiler down before the supply temperature can reach a maximum allowable supply water temperature of 248°F (120°C).
-If the Supply Sensor develops either a short circuit or an open circuit, the control is programmed to shut down the boiler to prevent overheating.
-After any repair has been completed, press the test button to allow the control to cycle through the test routine.
+The control is programmed to shut the boilers down before the supply temperature can reach a maximum allowable supply water temperature of 248°F (120°C).
+If the Supply Sensor develops either a short circuit or an open circuit, the control is programmed to shut down the boilers and run the system pump to prevent overheating.
+If an Indoor Sensor input becomes shorted out, the Occupied and Unoccupied dial settings will become active.
+After any repair has been completed, press the Test button to allow the control to cycle through the test routine.
 This will allow you to confirm that correct operation has been restored.
 Step Nine Before you leave Install the wiring cover over the wiring chamber and secure it to the base with the two screws provided.
 Place the front cover on the control to cover the setting dials and snap it into place.
 Install a lock if security is required.
 Place this brochure, and all other brochures relating to the installation, in the protective plastic bag supplied with the control.
 Place the bag in a conspicuous location near the control for future reference.
 It is important to explain the operation and maintainance of this control and of the system to the end user and anyone else who may be operating the system.
+Error Messages